Queen of the Night aria: Performance history

 Quiet, quiet!
 Hofer is just taking her top F; – now my sister-in-law is singing her second aria, 'Der Hölle Rache'; how strongly she strikes and holds the B-flat: 'Hört! hört! hört! der Mutter Schwur!'

 In modern times a number of notable sopranos have performed or recorded the aria.
 June Anderson sings it in the film Amadeus.
-The aria was also a favourite of the amateur soprano Florence Foster Jenkins.
+The aria was also a favourite of the famously-incompetent soprano Florence Foster Jenkins.

 A recording of the aria by Edda Moser, accompanied by the Bavarian State Opera under the baton of Wolfgang Sawallisch, is included in a collection of music from Earth on the Voyager 1 and Voyager 2 spacecraft.